rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: We have a conclusion.
 We want some documentation about why that is.
 Dan will write it up.

-DH: So the point that I wanted to say was that WASM was working towards including SIMD in the spec.
-I think there is a possible route, where the web gets SIMD via web assembly.
+DH: So the point that I wanted to say was that wasm was working towards including SIMD in the spec.
+I think there is a possible route, where the web gets SIMD via WebAssembly.
 And then at some point that will help us understand if we need SIMD in the JS side.
 That gives us new signals about developer interest in this feature.
 I'm fine with demoting ,whatever is it that we say, let's not say that it's not possibly interesting and that it doesn't matter.
 They may be interested in it the future and we should leave that door open.
 Why prematurely tell developers that a thing you might want will never happen?

 DE: That's a great point about getting more feedback from devs.
 I want to mention that the feedback this committee has given has been really valuable to inspiring the implementation.